InteropIO/finsemble-seed/gulpfile-extensions.md

 - `dev:run` - Builds the application, starts the server, launches the Finsemble application and watches for file changes (calls "prod:run" task then the `watchFiles` function).
 - `default` - Specifies the default task to run if no task is passed in (calls the "dev:run" task).

+If you wish to add additional task or function calls to the existing tasks, they can be redefined in the `post` method call.

 Below is code that can be used as a template for _gulpfile-extensions.js_:

 ```js